RedLuckyPanda/Adjectival-Modification-Semantic-Plausibility/README.md

 # Modeling Change in Semantic Plausibility

 ## Code Structure
-This repository is dedicated to modeling semantic plausibility with the use of large language models and the [ADEPT](https://aclanthology.org/2021.acl-long.553/) dataset.
+This repository is dedicated to modeling change in semantic plausibility with the use of large language models and the [ADEPT](https://aclanthology.org/2021.acl-long.553/) dataset.

 The `dataset_analysis` folder contains the `adept_dataset_analysis` jupyter notebook.
 It provides a first look at the data using descriptive statistics (first submission).